esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_main_screenshot.png

-In order to be able to drive a display with LVGL under ESPHome you need an MCU from the ESP32 family.
+In order to be able to drive a :ref:`display <display-hw>` with LVGL under ESPHome you need an MCU from the ESP32 family.
 Although PSRAM is not a strict requirement, it is recommended.

-The display itself should have ``auto_clear_enabled: false`` and ``update_interval: never``, and should not have any ``lambda`` set.
-It should be configured with an :ref:`config-id` which will be referenced in the main LGVL component configuration.
+The display itself has to be a graphical binary type, should be configured with ``auto_clear_enabled: false`` and ``update_interval: never``, and should not have any ``lambda`` set.
+It should also have an :ref:`config-id` set, which will be referenced in the main LGVL component configuration.

 For interactivity, a :ref:`Touchscreen <touchscreen-main>` (capacitive highly prefered) or a :doc:`/components/sensor/rotary_encoder` can be used.